Year 9 — NSW & VIC

 Are SubjectCoach selective practice tests free?

-No — full-length NSW Year 9 Selective drills (Reading, Mathematical Reasoning, Thinking Skills) are not free to try.
-You need a SubjectCoach account with valid subscription to sit a drill so your progress, answers and explanations can be saved to your result page.
+No — full-length selective drills require a SubjectCoach account with a valid subscription so progress, answers and explanations can be saved to the student result page.

-How many practice questions does SubjectCoach have for the NSW Year 9 Selective?
+How many practice questions does SubjectCoach have for Year 9 selective practice?

 Can I retake a selective drill?